engineerturph/hyperdoro-v1/README.md

 i want to choose current task ✔️

-i want to mark tasks as completed as i want

 i want to sort tasks with my mouse

 i want app to calculate my daily and task pomodoros,i want to see when my all pomodoros end and my task pomodoros end